davedittrich/python_secrets/README.rst

 Usage concepts
 --------------

-See chapter :ref:`section_usage` for individual command documentation.
+There is a separate **Usage** chapter with individual command documentation.
 The remainder of this section covers higher level usage concepts necessary to best use ``python_secrets`` in your open source software project.